 Any student, boy or girl, who has a real passion or interest in computers, the computer industry, Information Technology and Science-related subjects.
 Students should also have some talent or aptitude for these subjects.

 Yes.
 The Wentworth Board of Trustees is the governing body of Wentworth Primary School, Wentworth College and Wentworth Computer Science College.

 What Qualification system will I study?

-The Wentworth Computer Science College curriculum will be predominantly taken from the Cambridge Assessment International Education (CAIE) programme.
+The Wentworth Computer Science College curriculum is predominantly taken from the Cambridge Assessment International Education (CAIE) programme.
 The Cambridge curriculum is internationally recognized as a prestigious qualification, with 160 countries having schools using or studying this qualification.
 Their Information Technology and Computer Science curriculum are world-leading.
 Through our partnership with Code Avengers, we will also be offering a number of industry-related certifications and qualifications.